Emmanuel Rivera Player Props: Diamondbacks vs. Reds

-On Saturday, Emmanuel Rivera (batting .200 in his past 10 games) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 4:10 PM ET.
+Emmanuel Rivera -- .147 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Cincinnati Reds, with Luke Weaver on the hill, on July 23 at 1:40 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Reds.
+He had a hitless performance in his most recent game (0-for-3) against the Reds.

 Emmanuel Rivera Game Info & Props vs. the Reds